CROWN CAPS a/k/a Bottle Caps

 ABOUT CROWNS (i.e. Bottle Caps)

 Prior to the invention of the crown, a beer bottle often had a stopper that was secured by corks and later by a porcelain or hard stopper.
 These stoppers were secured by a wire bracket, called a Lightning or Swing Top.
 But even then, this did not always keep the top secure from an explosion from built in carbonation.
 However, the crown eliminated this problem and was readily adopted.
 An example of an early Bavarian bottle before the use of crowns with such a bracket, and a wooden case the bottles came in, are shown in Bottles and Cases.
-It appears Bavarian Brewery used crowns beginning when they opened a Bottling Department in 1892, which was expanded in 1903.
+It appears Bavarian Brewery used crowns beginning when they opened a Bottling Department in 1892, which was rebuilt in 1908.

 Bavarian Beer c.
 1910s.
 No bottle caps for any beers bottled by Bavarian Brewing Co. have yet been obtained before Prohibition.
 However, an image of what one likely looked like for Bavarian Beer, simply with a large B in a circle, is shown from a picture on the right, which also depicts a bottle of beer and label.
 Bavarian probably used other crowns for other beers, and perhaps even for an Ale and Porter, which was brewed in the late 1800's before approximately 1905.
 Please click on any image for a large picture and more information.
 Please also view Beer Labels.

-CROWNS AFTER PROHIBITION
+CROWNS AFTER PROHIBITION - Until the 1960s

 Between the time that Bavarian Brewing Co. was operated from 1938 and before 1946, their main beer was known as "Bavarian Master Brand Beer," and simply as "Bavarian."
 However, after 1946 the labels and undoubtedly the crowns changed when the name of the beer was modified to "Bavarian's Old Style Beer," or "Bavarian's."
 The name of the beer was altered again in 1957 to "Bavarian's Select Beer."
 We have a a good collection of Bavarian crowns presented below for these latter periods when the beer was called "Bavarian's," but not when the brewery was reopened in 1935 until 1946 and the beer was called "Bavarian."
 Should anyone have such Bavarian crowns, or those Pre-Prohibition, as well as any others that are not displayed in this section and be willing to donate or share images of them, please contact us.